Max Lowenthal: Personal life and death

 Lowenthal was married to Eleanor Mack, niece of Judge Julian Mack.
-They had three children: David (1923), John (1925) and Elizabeth (Betty).
-His sons were David Lowenthal and John Lowenthal.
+They had three children: David (1923–2018), John (1925–2003) and Elizabeth (Betty) (1927–2022).

 On September 15, 1950, Lowenthal told HUAC that he kept homes at 467 West Central Park in Manhattan and in New Milford, Connecticut.
 During World War II, he resided at 1 West Irving Street, Chevy Chase, Maryland.

 Regarding Truman overall, late in life Lowenthal told Truman Library oral historian Jerry N. Hess:

 I was deeply sold on Mr. Truman's usefulness to America.
 I haven't been a hero worshipper but I have had deep affection for some men in public affairs whom I got to know, and that was certainly true in the case of Mr. Truman.

 During the same interview, however, Lowenthal remembered only one Truman staff member by name (Victor Messall).

 Regarding Truman's views on red scares in the United States, Lowenthal commented:

 When he came back from service in the Army in the First World War, he was disgusted with the hysteria that prevailed in some quarters in 1919 and 1920, and I think he never forgot that -- that disgust that he had acquired.
 You may remember -- I don't mean to say that Mr. Truman mentioned this specifically -- there was a magazine published by a man named Guy Empey....
 A good many people were greatly excited and there was a good deal of "treat them rough stuff" during World War I and for a year or two or three afterward.
 I think that burned into Mr. Truman, who had been engaged in active fighting in France during the war, that such things should go on...

 You know, there was during World War I bitterness against the Socialists and against the IWW, not against, to any extent, the Bolsheviks; that came later.
 You read about that period.
 They threw Victor Berger, the Socialist, out of the Congress.
 Mr. Truman was disgusted with such excitement, and I think that may have been part of his make-up from childhood onward, but I'm only guessing.

 He died age 83 on May 18, 1971, at home (444 Central Park West) of heart ailment.

 Lowenthal was a trustee of the Twentieth Century Fund from 1924 to 1933.